 My first was to make a compelling goal.
 Make your goal exciting and make it a never go back decision.
 Next I mentioned the importance being active.
 This means timing the market instead of using a faulty buy and hold strategy.
-When you are active, you buy when the bull market begins and stay invested for the full duration of the bull market.
-In the bull markets, it means the market is in an uptrend and this is when 75% of stocks and funds are moving upwards.
+When you are active, you aim to buy when the bull market begins and stay invested for the full duration of the bull market.
+In the bull markets, it means the market is in an upwards trend and this is when 75% of stocks and funds are moving upwards.

-The bull markets are the time you invest into a quality investment fund.
+The bull markets are the time you aim to invest into a quality investment fund.
 Buying a quality fund is my third tip for successful ISA investing.

-After the bull market has run its course, the trend of the market will change from up to down.
+After the bull market has run its course, the trend of the market will change from upwards to downwards.
 This is when the bear market starts and this is the time you park in cash.
 Parking in cash during bear markets was my fourth tip.

-Okay so now for my fifth tip which once again is tax shelters equals compounding power.
+OK, so now for my fifth tip which is: tax shelters equal compounding power.
 Many people don't realise that money doubles in value over a five year period if it's growing at 15% per year.

-For example, if you've got a starting amount of £100 and it grows at 15% year one, 15% year two, 15% year 3, 15% year 4 and 15% year 5, your £100 will have turned into £200.
+For example, if you've got a starting amount of £100 and it grows at 15% year one, 15% year two, 15% year three, 15% year four and 15% year five, your £100 will have turned into £200.

-How this works confuses a lot of people because if you add all the five fifteen percent gains together, the total is seventy five percent and not one hundred percent.
+How this works confuses a lot of people because if you add all the five 15% gains together, the total is 75% and not 100%.

-However, because you are leaving the money invested, it grows with compounded interest.
-Because of the way compounding works, it means in this case that the total growth adds up to 100% instead of 75%.

-What this means is money's growth is "supercharged" if it is left over time to grow over time.
+However, because you are leaving the money invested, it grows with compound interest.
+Because of the way compound interest works, it means in this case that the total growth adds up to 100% instead of 75%.
+Money's growth is 'supercharged' if it's left to grow over time.

 One of the reasons why a lot of fund managers fail to beat the market is that taxes kill their overall returns.
-In other words having to pay income tax, and capital gains tax means their overall gains are dramatically reduced.
+In other words, having to pay income tax and capital gains tax means their overall gains are dramatically reduced.